 Which syllabus do we follow?

-We follow the AQA syllabus for History of Art.
+Ashbourne follows the Edexcel specification for A level History of Art.

 Katie Pettitt[MA Contemporary Art Theory and Criticism (Essex), BA English Literature and History of Art (Joint Honours) (Birmingham), Professional Graduate Certificate in Education (PGCE) in Post Compulsory Education and Training (UEL) ]